rays all time home run leaders

 For now, Carlos Peña is not only the Rays’ single-season home run record holder, but other powerful seasons have also landed him elsewhere atop Tampa’s leaderboard.

-Peña clearly saved the best work of his MLB career for the Rays.
+Peña saved the best work of his MLB career for the Rays.
 During his 14 years in the big leagues, he enjoyed six seasons of 20-plus homers.
 Four of those occasions came with Tampa, and in consecutive years from 2007 through 2010.
 Peña enjoyed three straight years with at least 30 homers and 100 RBI from 2007-09.

 What’s interesting about his 2008 performance, which included 31 dingers, is how consistent he was across multiple splits.
 He slugged 14 homers at home and 17 on the road.
 The first baseman also slugged 14 homers in the first half before returning from the All-Star break to hit another 17 dingers.